Photoslurp bags $870k for its ‘shop the look’ UGC marketing platform

 The harvesting of relevant UGC is done automatically by the platform — after which there’s an intended manual curation process to refine the final selections.

 “Our platform collects visual content that has been hashtagged with those hashtags related to the brand.
-Through our collection dashboard brands have an array of tools that allows them to perform logic hashtag searches into the social networks, as well as blacklisting both secondary hashtags and/or users,” says Photoslurp’s Ruud den Rooijen.
+Through our collection dashboard brands have an array of tools that allows them to perform logic hashtag searches into the social networks, as well as blacklisting both secondary hashtags and/or users,” says Photoslurp CEO Eulogi Bordas.

 “Besides the logic hashtag searches and blacklisting, where our technology automatically dismisses inappropriate content, collected imagery is shown to the brand, or to our curation team, in a moderation dashboard where the brand’s have the ultimate say on the imagery that ends up in their digital channels.
 This ensures that all imagery always matches the image the brand wants to communicate.”